(1982)

 –The Brave and The Bold #193-194

 After several Council-orchestrated terrorist bombings in Washington DC, Nemesis (Tom Tresser) knocks-out Alfred and disguises himself as the butler in order to get close to Bruce so he can ask him to reach out to Batman for help.
 Tresser gives himself away by going on an angry militaristic rant, something the real Alfred would never do.
 Batman goes to Washington and immediately busts some Council members after they detonate another bomb.
 Batman recognizes one of the Council members from his criminal database.
 Batman then meets with Tresser at the home of Marjorie Marshall (deceased former FBI Director Ben Marshall’s husband).
-Tresser tells Batman that the Council not only back, but they’ve allied themselves with the Middle Eastern terrorist cell known as the People’s Liberation Army (PLA).
+Tresser tells Batman that the Council is not only back, but they’ve also allied themselves with the Middle Eastern terrorist cell known as the People’s Liberation Army (PLA).
 Under the new leadership of Irene Scarfield, the Council is threatening to assassinate US Senator Thomas “Longtom” White.
 Soon after, Batman and Tresser fight the baddies, including one of the PLA’s top men, Bloodclaw.
 Later, with most of the Council already jailed, Tresser disguises himself as Irene’s boyfriend in order to get close to her.
 Batman defeats Bloodclaw at the Woodrow Wilson Bridge while Tresser tangos with the last two remaining members of the Council, Irene and her scientist henchman.
 Tresser causes a helicopter crash that leads to a sad victory.
 Tresser dies along with the villains in the fiery crash.

 Self-help guru cum super-villainess Professor Andrea Wye brings together Flash rogue Rainbow Raider and Dr. Double X, telling them that they simply need to swap superhero rivals in order to claim victory.
 In Central City, Flash helps the latest Mayor of Central City dedicate a new power plant.
 While doing so, Flash is attacked by Dr. Double X, who defeats him.
 In Gotham, having read about a rash of color-themed jewel thefts, Bruce throws a fancy hotel party featuring an openly-displayed emerald as a lure for the crook.
 Commissioner Pauling shows up to scold Bruce, who feigns ignorance.
 Rainbow Raider arrives and defeats Batman.
 The super-villains take a captive Flash and captive Batman to their new mentor, Professor Wye.
 But putting Flash and Batman together is a very bad idea for the bad guys.
 The heroes easily defeat Rainbow Raider and Dr. Double X. With her experiment a failure, the Dale Carnegie wannabe Professor Wye flees to fight another day.